abhi3700/My_Learning-Rust/README.md

 ```

 - Update using `$ rustup update`
+- Uninstall using `$ rustup self uninstall`
-- After `cargo` installation, install `cargo-edit` for helping with edit, add, remove, upgrade, downgrade, and list dependencies in Cargo.toml
+- After `cargo` installation, install `cargo-edit` for helping with edit, add, remove, upgrade, downgrade, and list dependencies in `Cargo.toml`

 ## Commands